 RELATED ARTICLE → MORANS FALLS

-The discharge of water from Elabana Falls is not too powerful and it’s safe to stand directly beneath the flow of water.
+The discharge of water from the falls is not too powerful, and it’s safe to stand directly beneath the flow of water.
 Not a bad spot for a fresh cold water shower if you ask me!

-It’s also possible to explore and go swimming in the natural pool on the upper level of Elabana Falls, but take extra care and watch your step as it can be quite slippery when wet.
+It’s also possible to explore and go swimming in the natural pool on the upper level, but take extra care and watch your step as it can be quite slippery when wet.

-You could easily spend around 30 minutes here, swimming at Elabana Falls and marveling at the lush green nature that surrounds this one-of-a-kind waterfall in Lamington National Park.
+You could easily spend around 30 minutes here, swimming at the falls and marveling at the lush green nature that surrounds this one-of-a-kind waterfall in Lamington National Park.

 WHERE TO STAY IN LAMINGTON NATIONAL PARK

-There are only a few places to stay near Elabana Falls in Lamington National Park which I have listed below to suit the needs of budget backpackers, luxury travelers and everyone in between.
+There are only a few places to stay in and around Lamington National Park to suit the needs of budget backpackers, luxury travelers, and everyone in between.